Irrigation-EU/irrigation-processor/README.md

-Irrigation Processor is a scientific Python package for estimating irrigation water use (IWU) from soil moisture, meteorological variables, and land-cover data using a reproducible, multi-step processing pipeline.
+Irrigation Processor is a scientific Python package for estimating irrigation water use (IWU) across **Europe** from soil moisture, meteorological variables, and land-cover data using a reproducible, multi-step processing pipeline.

 The package is designed for large-scale geospatial analysis, supports caching and restartability.

+This package was developed for the Irrigation-EU project funded by ESA.

 ## Overview